 The Identity of Interest Certification provides written certification as to whether or not an Identity of Interest exists in the Project.

 B) Project Narrative

-The Application must include all of the following:

-- A copy of the Waiver of 4% Feasibility, if applicable; and - A completed Project Narrative form, located in the Common Application, found on the Website.
+The Application must include a completed Project Narrative form, located in the Common Application, found on the Website.